The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

 for some $ K \in \mathbb{R}$, where $E$ denotes evaluation of a function of $(x, a_0)$ at $(x, a(x))$.
 Then we find that

 \end{lemma} In Proposition \ref{linear_forcing}, the purpose of this lemma is to pass to the limit in a family of regularized solutions.
-In Proposition \ref{linear_IVP}, we obtain the correction $w$ by using a trivial version of Lemma \ref{KrylovSafonov} (\textit{i.e.} we set $\sigma_i = 0$).
+In Proposition \ref{linear_IVP}, we obtain the correction $w$ by using a trivial version of Lemma \ref{KrylovSafonov} (with $\sigma_i = 0$).
+Since the argument for this analytic workhorse of our paper actually sees quite substantial modification from the analogous result in \cite{OW}, we give the full proof in Section \ref{section:KS}.

-We now come to the main result of this paper: Theorem \ref{theorem_nonlinear}, which treats the originally intended quasilinear initial value problem.
+We now come to the nonlinear result of this paper, Theorem \ref{theorem_nonlinear}, which treats the quasilinear initial value problem.
 The proof of this result relies on a fixed-point argument that takes Theorem \ref{linear_theorem} as input.
 Here is the statement of our result: